Dr. Molly Hart

 While I was treating at a traditional PT setting, I discovered that I could no longer sit in my little office and wait for women to come to me after years of abuse and pain.
 Pelvic PT is one-on-one so my treatment sessions were too short at the clinic, we had a 3 month wait list, poor scheduling that didn’t allow me to properly treat the women on my case load, and I was getting completely burnt out by the setting and situation I was in.
 I knew I needed to free up some of my time so I could go out and educate women in my local area and online.
 I also knew that taking on a smaller case load and having longer treatment times would allow me to give proper and detailed care to the women I was serving.

-If you decide to work along side me in healing your mind, body, and soul I will ensure to give you my all and treat you like the amazing person that you are.
-I care tremendously about your success and ensuring that I give you nothing less than what I would want for my family.
+If you decide to work along side us in healing your mind, body, and soul we will ensure to give you our all and treat you like the amazing person that you are.
+We care tremendously about your success and ensuring that we give you nothing less than what we would want for our family.

 Dr. Jordan Lindblom